freeDSP/freeDSP-aurora/Construct-Field-BUILDING.md

 3. **XMOS**: The USB interface comes with a 7.1 firmware pre-installed; if you want to change this, you need to build your own firmware.

 Please note that a complete Aurora Plugin consists of a DSP firmware image, an associated control website and some meta-data.
-The actual XMOS and ESP32 firmware are not modified by plugins.
+The actual XMOS and ESP32 firmware are not modified by plugins-->

+ v